Kamil Drygas

-Kamil Drygas (born 7 September 1991 in Kępno) is a Polish professional footballer who plays as a defensive midfielder for Miedź Legnica.
+Kamil Drygas (born 7 September 1991) is a Polish professional footballer who plays as a midfielder for I liga club Miedź Legnica.

 Club career

 Drygas began his career in Marcinki Kępno.
 Until 2007 he played in Amica Wronki.

 In 2007, he signed for Lech Poznań.
 In 2008, he joined to Młoda Ekstraklasa team.
 In 2010, he was promoted to the senior team.
 Drygas made his debut in the 0–1 UEFA Champions League qualifications defeat against Sparta Prague on 27 June 2010.

 He was then loaned out to Zawisza Bydgoszcz, whom he joined permanently in 2013.
-In January 2016, he signed a contract with Pogoń Szczecin, which means he joined Pogoń after his contract with Zawisza expired in June 2016.
+In January 2016, he signed a contract with Pogoń Szczecin, effective from July that year.

 On 25 January 2023, Drygas moved to Miedź Legnica on a three-and-a-half-year contract, becoming Miedź's record signing.

 International career

-In August 2010, Drygas was selected to Poland U20 team.
+In August 2010, Drygas was selected to the Poland U20 team.
 On 3 September 2010 he played 45 minutes in a friendly match against Uzbekistan.